 Rolex has two main collections, the Professional and the Classic, with the Day-Date in the latter alongside other big names such as the Datejust and Sky-Dweller.
-While it is certainly a dress watch, it is also one of the most chameleonic models in the lineup, issued with so many different metal, dial color, bezel, and bracelet variations that it has almost countless personalities.
+While it is certainly a dress watch, it is also one of the most chameleonic models in the lineup, issued with so many different metal, dial color, bezel, and bracelet variations seen within the used Rolex market that it has almost countless personalities.

 At one end, a white gold piece with a smooth, domed bezel and a neutral-color dial is about as understated as you could want; whereas in yellow gold with diamonds and sapphires swamping every surface, it is unashamedly grandstanding.
 In between, there is a combination to suit almost every taste, whether you are the proverbial wallflower or the life of the party.
 But through it all, the underlying architecture remains consistent.
 The basic shape of the Day-Date is perfectly conservative, very much a blank slate onto which Rolex drape all their various fineries.

 Until 2008, the only size available for the Rolex Presidential was 36mm.
 That was the year the short-lived Day-Date II emerged, a 41mm addition to the range that granted the increased dimensions customers had been clamoring for, but one with individual proportions that split too many opinions to stay in production for very long.
 The thicker bezel and lugs on this larger model lost some of the Rolex President’s former elegance and it was replaced in 2015 with the Day-Date 40, losing a millimeter in size but returning to the former graceful profile.